StefanoPruna/AdventureApp/README.md

 # Markdown for my Adventure App in Ruby in the terminal

 ### WELCOME TO THE FANTASY ADVENTURE!
+### A RPG TEXT GAME

 #### Dependencies:
 - Ruby